ORIGINAL QUERY:

 Comments

-To the engineer, the glass is over-sized for optimal containment efficiency.
+To the engineer, the glass is a capacity.

-To the architecture historian, the glass is minimalist
+To the architecture historian, the glass is a good companion of his work, if filled with a good wine.